* SPDR holdings fall to lowest since October 2009

 On Wednesday, sellers in Hong Kong were still quoting premiums for gold bars as high as $3 an ounce to spot London prices, their highest level since October 2011.

-Among other precious metals, silver rose 0.9 percent to $23.11 an ounce, platinum gained 0.7 percent at $1,423.74 an ounce, while palladium fell 0.4 percent to$668.52 an ounce, after a disappointing durable goods report out of the United States.
-(Additional reporting by Lewa Pardomuan in Singapore; Editing by Anthony Barker and David Cowell)
+Among other precious metals, silver rose 0.3 percent to $22.97 an ounce, platinum gained 0.7 percent at $1,424 an ounce and palladium was 0.3 percent firmer at $673.22 an ounce.
+(Additional reporting by Lewa Pardomuan in Singapore; editing by Keiron Henderson)